Bunjevci: Ethnicity status dispute

 However, many Bunjevci questioned the new categorization and continued to identify themselves not as a distinct ethnicity from Croatian but simply as Yugoslav, or, as a part of Croatian ethnicity in the frame of "Vojvodina Croats" (which includes Šokci).

-In summary, we can say that people nowaday, who prefer to identify themselves as Bunjevac or Bunjevac-Croat, have already come from ethnically mixed families for generations.
-Up to the present day, historical events are still influencing public opinion and media, demographic movements, politics of national identity of different ethnic/minority groups, language politics, and citizenship.
+In summary, people who nowadays prefer to identify themselves as Bunjevac or Bunjevac-Croat, have already come from ethnically mixed families for generations.
+Up to the present day, historical events are still influencing public opinion and media, demographic movements, politics of ethnic identity of different ethnic minority groups, language politics, and citizenship.

-Political parties

-Bunjevac community oriented political parties in Croatia and Serbia e.g.: